Noble-Lab/twinc/docs/downloads.md

 T -> [0, 0, 0, 1]
 ```

-5. train_labels.txt: Training labels.
+5. **train_labels.txt**: Training labels.
 A text file containing genomic coordinates from chromosomes A and B, a contact label (0 -> no contact, 1 -> contact) and KR-normalized contact frequency.
 The columns in the files are as follows:

 ```
 1. chrA_Name: Name of the first chromosome.